cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

             --query id \
             -o tsv)

-3. Create an AKS cluster without CNI and request to use our custom VNet and subnet.
+3. Create an AKS cluster without CNI and request to use your custom VNet and subnet.

-    During creation we also request to use ``"10.20.0.0/16"`` as the pod CIDR and ``"10.21.0.0/16"`` as the services CIDR.
-These can be changed to any range except for Azure reserved ranges and ranges used by other clusters we intend to add to the clustermesh.
+    During creation use ``"10.20.0.0/16"`` as the pod CIDR and ``"10.21.0.0/16"`` as the services CIDR.
+These can be changed to any range except for Azure reserved ranges and ranges used by other clusters you intend to add to the clustermesh.

     .. code-block:: bash